London Zoo removes Banksy’s final animal mural to ‘properly preserve’ it

 A representative for Banksy, whose real identity is not known, told the Observer that the series was intended to be uplifting and amusing during tough times.

-The zoo mural is at least the fifth in the animal series to be either stolen, defaced or moved to a secure place for protection.
+The zoo mural is at least the fifth in the animal series to be either stolen, defaced or moved to a secure place.

 A howling wolf painted on a satellite dish to look like it's silhouetted against a full moon was taken by masked men hours after the artist confirmed it was his work by posting photos of it on his Instagram page.
 A rundown old billboard that featured a big cat stretching out was removed by a crew as onlookers jeered them.